luludak/FetaFix/README.md

 The example case will build, run and execute evaluation for `MobileNetV2`, in `TFLite` DL Framework.
 The evaluation will give an empty devices file, as no simultaneous library runs are performed, and there are no other runs to additional devices.

-#### Build:
+#### Build
 The system will generate the models in the folder defined in config.json, along with their generated Host/Kernel code, but also their TVM Relay IR code:
 `<script_folder>/generated/MobileNet-2-7/models`

 In total, the framework will generate the models compiled on TVM, utilizing the `opt=2` optimization setting, to be executed using `OpenCL` for hardware acceleration, for `TFLite`, `Keras` and `PyTorch`.

-##### Convert:
+##### Convert
-ConRepAIr supports conversions of DL frameworks, for Keras, PyTorch, TF, TFlite.
+FetaFix supports conversions of DL frameworks, for Keras, PyTorch, TF, TFlite.
 This can be enabled by setting <source>_to_<target> model in `dll_libraries` configuration of a model, in `config.json` file.
 For Keras, add `keras_library` as Source.
 You can use the provided sample `config.json` in order to perform your conversions.
 Just remove `noop_` prefix from the conversion title and enable the model conversions by setting `"skip_analysis": false`, and `"build_dlls": true` in the respective model settings.
 Note: For TF/TFLite conversions, you will need to download the `.pb/.tflite` files from the official TF repo, as described above.
 PyTorch and Keras use the native implementations provided along the libraries, but you need to install them as project dependencies.

-#### Execute:
+#### Execute
 You can perform inference using the system, by enabling `"execute_dlls": false`.
 Set global setting `"backend": "tvm"` to run it via TVM, or `"backend": "library"` to run it using the respective library.
 Libraries supported: Keras, PyTorch, TensorFlow/TFLite, ONNX (Using ONNX Runtime).

 ConvRepAIr will generate 1 file per-input, containing the top-5 predictions, along with the execution time per-prediction at the bottom.
 In addition, you will find an execution_log.txt file in the aforementioned fonder, containing info about the run.

 Console will indicate the status of the running model and update accordingly.

-#### Fault Localization/Repair:
+#### Fault Localization/Repair
 Set the global setting to `"model_repair_enabled": true`.
 Also, adjust the `model_repair_config` object to your needs, setting paths, options and settings for `Source` and `Target` models.

+## Quick Demo:
+Following proper installation, the current configuration is setup in order to automatically build `MobileNetV2` model in `TF` and convert it to `TFLite`.
+Following model build, it will perform fault localization and repair analysis, against the `Test` dataset.
+It will detect a `10%` discrepancy across model versions, which should repair completely after 1 cycle consisting 9 model modifications.
+Following repair, it should output the repaired model in ONNX format, along with some metadata files about the repair.

-### CLOC:
+## CLOC:
-ConRepAIr was built on top of DeltaNN, but consists of 2090 LOC for its Fault Localization & Repair capabilities.
+FetaFix was built on top of DeltaNN, but consists of over 2K LOC for its Fault Localization & Repair capabilities.
 In total:

 ```
 -------------------------------------------------------------------------------
 Language                     files          blank        comment           code
 -------------------------------------------------------------------------------
-Python                          43           1713            708           5487
+Python                          30           1544            638           4569
 JSON                             1              3              0            893
 Markdown                         1             34              0             84
 -------------------------------------------------------------------------------
-SUM:                            45           1750            708           6464
+SUM:                            32           1581            638           5546
 -------------------------------------------------------------------------------

 ```